Scientific Computing Lecture Series

 - Programming of Finite Element Methods in MATLAB: The aim of the lecture is to discuss how to implement the linear finite element method for solving the Poisson equation in one dimension.
-The practical realisation on the computer will be done during the exercise courses in the afternoon.
+The lecture was given by Hamdullah Yücel on May 03, 2019.